dojot/ansible-dojot/docs/vars.md

 * *dojot_internal_https_port*: Defines the internal port that will be exposed for HTTPS traffic by the Kong service.
 Defaults to **8443**.
 * *dojot_internal_api_config_port*: Defines the internal port for Kong administration tasks.
 Defaults to **8001**.
 * *dojot_apigw_version*: Version of the api gateway container 'dojot/kong' used by this deployment.
 Default value **v0.2.1-static**.
-* *dojot_mongodb_persistent_volumes*: Enables the volume for Kong certificates directory, you should configure persistent volumes in your environment for this option to work.
-Defaults to **false**.
 * *dojot_apigw_volume_size*: Size of the persistent volume that will be created for Kong certificates directory.
 Defaults to **5Mi**.
 * *dojot_apigw_enable_mutual_tls*: Enables mutual TLS communication.
 You must enable Kong volumes if this is true.
 Defaults to **false**.